 Does migration to self-deleting media and trigger-happy liking mean that Gen Z are less anxious than millennials?

 Businesses obsess over the differences between Gen Z and millennials.
 How do you market goods to them differently, Forbes asks.
 Business Insider has attempted to nail the key differences between the two generations.
 Brands are desperate to know how Gen Z’s purchasing habits differ, what will they respond to that millennials won’t.
 What comes out in these endless analyses is invariably a reiteration of the same boring point — Gen Z lives on social media, and have done all their lives.

-Two of the most tangible evolutions that we hear discussed colloquially are 1) the migration to disappearing media, and 2) increasing returns on likes and favourites.
+Two of the most tangible evolutions that we hear discussed colloquially are 1) the migration to disappearing media, and 2) increasing returns on likes and favorites.